I don’t have any friends.

 I have my husband, children, and Jesus.

-So, I use the time that could be taken up with “friends” to focus on our family’s priorities: reading, homeschooling, studying scripture and Bible history, traveling, learning about the topics I enjoy.
+So, I use the time that could be taken up with “friends” to focus on our family’s priorities: traveling, cooking, bird watching, gardening, reading, homeschooling, studying scripture and Bible history, traveling, learning about the topics we enjoy.

-Linking up: Life of Faith, Practical Mom, Squishable Baby, Fresh Start, Modest Mom, Donna Reidland, Strangers & Pilgrims on Earth, Marilyns Treats, Proverbs 31 Wife, Simple Life of a Fire Wife, Rich Faith Rising, What Joy is Mine, Teaching What Is Good, Darling Downs Diaries, Tell Me a True Story, Raising Homemakers, Holley Gerth, Jaime Wiebel, Christian Blogger Community, Messy Marriage, Pat and Candy, Saving 4 Six, Katherine’s Corner, Jamiffer, Women with Intention, Classical Homemaking, Bountiful Love, Feeding Big, Creative K Kids, Life Beyond the Kitchen, Oh My Heartsie Girl, Sincerely Paula, Happy and Blessed Home, Life with Lorelai, The Diary of a Real Housewife, Missional Women, Create with Joy, Arabah Joy, Being a Wordsmith, Crafty Moms Share,
+Linking up: Life of Faith, Practical Mom, Squishable Baby, Fresh Start, Modest Mom, Donna Reidland, Strangers & Pilgrims on Earth, Marilyns Treats, Proverbs 31 Wife, Simple Life of a Fire Wife, Rich Faith Rising, What Joy is Mine, Teaching What Is Good, Darling Downs Diaries, Tell Me a True Story, Raising Homemakers, Holley Gerth, Jaime Wiebel, Messy Marriage, Pat and Candy, Saving 4 Six, Katherine’s Corner, Jamiffer, Women with Intention, Classical Homemaking, Bountiful Love, Feeding Big, Creative K Kids, Life Beyond the Kitchen, Oh My Heartsie Girl, Sincerely Paula, Happy and Blessed Home, Life with Lorelai, Missional Women, Create with Joy, Being a Wordsmith, Crafty Moms Share,